Blog | UsableNet

 Myth 3: Automated Tools Are Sufficient for Compliance

-Reality: While automated testing tools are valuable for identifying basic accessibility issues, they cannot ensure full compliance with EAA accessibility requirements.
-Automated tools often miss more nuanced accessibility barriers, such as those affecting user experience for individuals with disabilities.
+Reality: While automated testing tools are valuable for identifying basic accessibility issues, they cannot ensure full compliance with accessibility requirements.
+Automated tools often miss more nuanced accessibility barriers.
+For example, automated tools can check if you have alt-text but not if the alt-text aligns with an image and would make sense to your customer.

 If you're looking to balance automated and manual testing for EAA compliance, explore our blog on achieving compliance